Best Home Remedies for Cold & Flu

 1) Zinc

 Zinc is an essential mineral for many enzymes to work inside the body and plays a crucial role in cold management.
-It has shown a remarkable reduction in the severity and duration of cold symptoms.
+It has shown a remarkable reduction in the duration of cold symptoms.

 It is present naturally in lentils, fortified cereals, and meat.
 Incorporating these foods in your routine, like lentil soup, soups, or broth containing vegetables and cereals, will be beneficial.